 PS: Be sure to download our full wedding planning checklist!

-Copyright 2022 Philosofi celebrations
+Copyright 2024 Philosofi celebrations

-Here at Philosofi Celebrations we celebrate love in all forms, and we want you to know you
+Here at Philosofi Celebrations, we celebrate love in all forms, and we want you to know you

 are invited to join us as we honor each couple’s unique celebration of love.
 Our core values of love, wisdom, inclusivity, community, and joy guide every decision we make and interaction we have.